contyk/malicek/README.md

 Petr Šabata <contyk@contyk.dev>, 2019-2023

 Code licensed under MIT/X.  See `public/LICENSE.txt` for details.

-The repository also includes `public/spinner.gif`, a CC0-licensed generated loading animation from [Loading.io](https://loading.io).

 Additionally, the `public/favicon.png` image is a glyph from the Noto Emoji typeface, distributed under SIL Open Font License by